hyuyu104/ArcFISH/docs/source/workflow.md

 ## Changing source code and documentation pages

-The source code in the `snapfish2` folder can be edited directly.
-Some remarks on `snapfish2/__init__.py`:
+The source code in the `arcfish` folder can be edited directly.
+Some remarks on `arcfish/__init__.py`:
 ```python
 sys.modules.update({
     f"{__name__}.{m}": globals()[m]
     for m in ["pl", "tl", "loop", "domain"]
 })
 ```
-This explicitly adds the module names `snapfish2.pl`, `snapfish2.tl`, etc. Sphinx will not compile properly without explicitly adding the module names.
+This explicitly adds the module names `arcfish.pl`, `arcfish.tl`, etc. Sphinx will not compile properly without explicitly adding the module names.
 ```python
 __version__ = "2.0.0"
 ```